 C8.
-Entrance exams A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? 🖂 Yes 🔲 No If yes, place check marks in Fall 2009. n the appropria te boxes b elow to reflect y your institution's p olicies for use in a admission for F Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject T ACT ests or SAT Subject Tests (Skic recommends 2 tests) lmore B. If your institution will n fall 2009, please indicate v admissions process): ACT with Writing com ACT with Writing com ACT with or without W nponent recomi mended. ted C. Please indicate how you ır institution wi ll use the S SAT or ACT es say component; che eck all that apply.
+Entrance exams

+A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Yes 🗌 No

+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2011.

+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for fall 2011, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

+X ACT with Writing component required

+- ACT with Writing component recommended. - ACT with or without Writing component accepted

 C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

+SAT essay ACT essay

+For admission

+For placement

+For advising

-For admission For placement For advising In place of an application essay As a validity check on the application essay No college policy as of now Not using essay component D. In addition, does your institution use applicants' test scores for academic advising?
-X yes no E. Latest date by which SAT or ACT scores must be received for fall-term admission Feb 1st Latest date by which SAT Subject Test scores must be received for fall-term admission Feb 1st F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT ACT SAT Subject Tests AP CLEP Institutional Exam Quantitative Reasoning (QRI test) State Exam (specify):
+In place of an application essay

+As a validity check on the application essay

+No college policy as of now

+Not using essay component \square \boxtimes

+- D. In addition, does your institution use applicants' test scores for academic advising?
+X yes no - E. Latest date by which SAT or ACT scores must be received for fall-term admission Feb 1st Latest date by which SAT Subject Test scores must be received for fall-term admission Feb 1st - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): - G. Please indicate which tests your institution uses for placement (e.g., state tests):

+SAT \boxtimes

+ACT \boxtimes

+SAT Subject Tests \boxtimes

+AP \boxtimes

+CLEP

+Institutional Exam Quantitative Reasoning (QR)

+State Exam (specify):